 Is It Possible That Something Is Wrong With My iPhone’s Battery?

 We can’t be sure whether or not there’s a more serious problem with your iPhone’s battery.
 Although it’s normal for an iPhone to turn off in cold weather, it could also be a sign that the battery of your iPhone needs to be replaced.

 Have you noticed other problems with the battery life of your iPhone, such as a battery that drains very fast?
 If you have, you may want to explore your repair options.
 But before you do, take a look at our article “Why Does My iPhone Battery Die So Fast?” for advice on how to improve your iPhone’s battery life.
 The vast majority of iPhone battery issues are software related and our article will help you avoid those problems.

 I Think Something Is Wrong With My iPhone’s Battery.
 What Should I Do?

 If you’ve read through our iPhone battery article, but you’re still experiencing significant battery problems with your iPhone, you may need to get it repaired.
 The first thing we recommend that you do is visit your local Apple Store (make sure to schedule an appointment first!) and have a diagnostic test performed on your iPhone.

 Part of this diagnostic test includes a pass-or-fail analysis of your battery.
 If your iPhone passes the battery test (most iPhones do), then Apple won’t replace the battery, even if your iPhone is still covered under a warranty.

-If you do need to get your battery replaced, but want a more affordable option than Apple, we recommend CellSavers and iResQ.
-CellSavers sends a certified technician to you and can have your iPhone fixed within an hour. iResQ is a mail-in repair service that fixes your iPhone and delivers it straight to your front door.
+If you do need to get your battery replaced, but want a more affordable option than Apple, we recommend Puls.
+Puls will send a certified technician to you, fix your iPhone within the hour, and guarantee their work for life.